 I am so glad for a wife that sees our relationship in terms of covenant and NOT merely as a function of some chincy loving “feelings”.
 But if we use the more robust definition of love which sounds more like the words “faithful commitment” then we are getting closer to what has held us together.
 I love Linda!
 And Linda loves me!
 I know because we are still married.
 We are still working toward understanding each other.
 We are still arguing.
 And we are still committed to those same vows . . .
 Till death.

 I consider myself crazy blessed to have been given this gift of Linda Filcek.
-She “completes me” and you can fill in whatever other cheesy phrases you want here.
 I am glad she hasn’t given up on me and I am glad I haven’t given up on her.
 There have been dark days when I know we have both wondered why we should continue.
 Without the tough times, I do not think the symbol works as well.
 Staying together despite hardship is the right model of Christ and His church.

-I am thankful to God for 20 years of living the symbolism of Christ and His church.
+I am thankful to God for 20+ years of living the symbolism of Christ and His church.
 Thank you Linda!
-But more importantly, Thank You Lord, for 20 years of life together as Your symbol!
+But more importantly, Thank You Lord, for more than 20 years of life together as Your symbol!